 “A servant of the Lord must not be quarrelsome (fighting and contending).
 Instead (she) must be kindly to everyone (even the teenager) and mild-tempered.
 (She) must be a skilled and suitable teacher, patient and forbearing and willing to suffer wrong.
 (She) must correct opponents with courtesy and gentleness, in the HOPE that God may grant that they will repent and come to know the Truth … that they may come to their senses and escape out of the snare of the devil, having been held by him,” 2 Timothy 2:24-26

-You can see where I used “she” instead of “he”, to encourage myself as a mother dealing with a hard-hearted child.
-I love these verses because they encourage me to preserve the the relationship with the child.
-In other words, to love as only Jesus would.
-In the face of argumentative and quarrelsome words, to be both courteous and gentle, never wavering from what I know to be true.
-In the face of wrong done to me, to remain patient willing to suffer without resentment.
-Whew, and if that weren’t hard enough, to remain HOPEFUL that they will someday perceive, recognize and come to “full knowledge” of The Truth.
+These verses encourage me to keep the relationship.
+In other words, to love as only Jesus would, through the process.
+In the face of argumentative and quarrelsome words, being both courteous and gentle, never wavering from what I know to be true, in the face of wrong done to me, remaining patient, willing to suffer without resentment.
+And, remaining HOPEFUL that someday they will perceive the full knowledge of The Truth.

-Jesus is the only one that can set a person free from a destructive life-style or way of thinking.
-In the meantime, as a mom, I will love them to death and pray for God’s mercy and grace to fall deep and thick!
+Jesus is the only One that can set a person free from a destructive life-style and way of thinking.
+As a mom, I will love and hold strong, praying for mercy and grace to fall thick!

-“Lord, encourage those of us who are mothers of prodigal children.
-Give us unfailing Jesus-love for them, looking past what we “see” with our eyes.
-And help us to hold on to the hope that You are the One Who changes hearts of stone to hearts of flesh.
-In Jesus mighty name bring our prodigals back home.” -A
+God, please encourage all mothers who are in the trenches with me.
+Give us strength.
+Help us look past what we see with our eyes.
+Help us to hold on to Your hope.
+Real Hope, that You are the One who changes hearts of stone to hearts of flesh.
+Bring them home, LORD.